dcdpr/did-btc1/chapters/CRUD-Operations.md

    [Derive Root Capability from **did:btc1** Identifier] algorithm.
 1. Initialize `proofOptions` to an empty object.
 1. Set `proofOptions.type` to `DataIntegrityProof`.
-1. Set `proofOptions.cryptosuite` to `schnorr-secp256k1-jcs-2025`.
+1. Set `proofOptions.cryptosuite` to `bip340-jcs-2025`.
 1. Set `proofOptions.verificationMethod` to `verificationMethod.id`.
 1. Set `proofOptions.proofPurpose` to `capabilityInvocation`.
 1. Set `proofOptions.capability` to `rootCapability.id`.
 1. Set `proofOptions.capabilityAction` to `Write`. // Wonder if we actually need this.
    Aren't we always writing.
-1. Set `cryptosuite` to the result of executing the Cryptosuite Instantiation algorithm from the Schnorr secp256k1 Data Integrity specification passing in `proofOptions`.
+1. Set `cryptosuite` to the result of executing the Cryptosuite Instantiation algorithm from the [BIP340 Data Integrity specification](https://dcdpr.github.io/data-integrity-schnorr-secp256k1) passing in
+   `proofOptions`.
 1. // TODO: need to set up the proof instantiation such that it can resolve / dereference the root capability.
 This is deterministic from the DID.